open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_3_hypothesis_testing_for_a_proportion_q5_19/5_3_hypothesis_testing_for_a_proportion_q5_19.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Cyberbullying rates
+        title: Cyberbullying rates
-    params_part2_num1: 77
+      part2:
+        num1: 72
+        ans1:
-    params_part2_ans1_value: Yes, the claim is supported since 77% is greater than the lower limit of the confidence interval.
+          value: Yes, the claim is supported since 72% is greater than the lower limit of the confidence interval.
-    params_part2_ans1_feedback: Try again please!
+          feedback: Try again please!
+        ans2:
-    params_part2_ans2_value: Yes, the claim is supported because the upper limit of the confidence interval is 68%, which is close to 77%.
+          value: Yes, the claim is supported because the upper limit of the confidence interval is 65%, which is close to 72%.
-    params_part2_ans2_feedback: Try again please!
+          feedback: Try again please!
+        ans3:
-    params_part2_ans3_value: No, the claim is not supported since 77% falls outside the confidence interval.
+          value: No, the claim is not supported since 72% falls outside the confidence interval.
-    params_part2_ans3_feedback: Correct!
-The value of 77% lies outside of the interval, so we have convincing evidence that the researcher's conjecture is wrong.
+          feedback: Correct!
+The value of 72% lies outside of the interval, so we have convincing evidence that the researcher's conjecture is wrong.
+        ans4:
-    params_part2_ans4_value: No, the claim is not supported because the confidence interval is too narrow.
+          value: No, the claim is not supported because the confidence interval is too narrow.
-    params_part2_ans4_feedback: Try again please!
+          feedback: Try again please!
+      part3:
-    params_part3_num1: 90
+        num1: 90
+        ans1:
-    params_part3_ans1_value: Yes, the claim would be supported, as a 90% confidence interval would be wider than a 95% confidence interval.
+          value: Yes, the claim would be supported, as a 90% confidence interval would be wider than a 95% confidence interval.
-    params_part3_ans1_feedback: Try again please!
+          feedback: Try again please!
+        ans2:
-    params_part3_ans2_value: Yes, the claim would be supported, as a 90% confidence interval is less strict than a 95% confidence interval.
+          value: Yes, the claim would be supported, as a 90% confidence interval is less strict than a 95% confidence interval.
-    params_part3_ans2_feedback: Try again please!
+          feedback: Try again please!
+        ans3:
-    params_part3_ans3_value: No, the claim would not be supported, as a 90% confidence interval would be narrower than a 95% confidence interval.
+          value: No, the claim would not be supported, as a 90% confidence interval would be narrower than a 95% confidence interval.
-    params_part3_ans3_feedback: Correct!
+          feedback: Correct!
 A 90% confidence interval will be narrower than a 95% confidence interval.
-Even without calculating the interval, we can tell that 77% would not fall in the interval, and we would reject the researcher's conjecture based on a 90% confidence level as well.
+Even without calculating the interval, we can tell that 72% would not fall in the interval, and we would reject the researcher's conjecture based on a 90% confidence level as well.
+        ans4:
-    params_part3_ans4_value: It cannot be determined without calculating the 90% confidence interval.
+          value: It cannot be determined without calculating the 90% confidence interval.
-    params_part3_ans4_feedback: Try again please!
+          feedback: Try again please!
-    params_description_num1: 51
-    params_description_num2: 68
+      description:
+        num1: 59
+        num2: 65
-    params_description_num3: 95
+        num3: 95
+      part1:
+        ans1:
-    params_part1_ans1_value: No, the claim is not supported because the upper limit of the interval is above 60%, which is not a majority.
+          value: No, the claim is not supported because the upper limit of the interval is above 60%, which is not a majority.
-    params_part1_ans1_feedback: Try again please!
+          feedback: Try again please!
+        ans2:
-    params_part1_ans2_value: Yes, the claim is supported, but only because the interval is above 51%, not necessarily indicating a majority.
+          value: Yes, the claim is supported, but only because the interval is above 59%, not necessarily indicating a majority.
-    params_part1_ans2_feedback: Try again please!
+          feedback: Try again please!
+        ans3:
-    params_part1_ans3_value: Yes, the claim is supported since the entire interval lies above 50%, indicating a majority.
+          value: Yes, the claim is supported since the entire interval lies above 50%, indicating a majority.
-    params_part1_ans3_feedback: Correct!
+          feedback: Correct!
 This claim is reasonable since the entire interval lies above 50%.
+        ans4:
-    params_part1_ans4_value: No, the claim is not supported because the interval is wide, implying a high level of uncertainty.
+          value: No, the claim is not supported because the interval is wide, implying a high level of uncertainty.
-    params_part1_ans4_feedback: Try again please!
+          feedback: Try again please!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
-Teens were surveyed about cyberbullying, and ${{ params_description_num1 }}$% to ${{ params_description_num2 }}$% reported experiencing cyberbullying (${{ params_description_num3 }}$% confidence interval).
+Teens were surveyed about cyberbullying, and ${{ params.description.num1 }}$% to ${{ params.description.num2 }}$% reported experiencing cyberbullying (${{ params.description.num3 }}$% confidence interval).

 Answer the following questions based on this interval.